scrapehero/alibaba-scraper/README.md

 The scraper will extract the following fields
 - Product Name
-- Price Range (in US dollars)
+- Price Range
+- Product Image
+- Link to Product
 - Minimum Order
 - Seller Name
 - Seller Response Rate
-- Number of years as a seller on Alibaba -Transactional Level
+- Number of years as a seller on Alibaba

 ## Requirements
 - Python 3